mame/emruby/README.md

 ## How to build

 1. Setup emsdk ([Mozilla's document](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm)).
 You need to be able to use `emcc`, `emconfigure`, and `emmake`.
-2. Run the build script: `sh build.sh`.
+2. Run the build script: `sh run.sh`.
 3. You will see `docs/miniruby.js`.

 NOTE: This is still just a proof-of-concept.
 I just confirmed miniruby can be built.
 Need more work to make this practical.
 Your contribution is welcome!